scholarslab/gitpractice/Praxis2022.md

 * Winnie: foie gras.
 The texture is the worst.
 * Shane: A Wallaby burrito; the meat was basically inoffensive, it's just that it was a "burrito" made by Australians.
 * Samantha: cornmeal porridge.
 I love oatmeal, but I hate porridge.
+* Malcolm: I honestly can't remember.
+But, as you all know, I am not a big fan of iceberg lettuce.

 ## What are your top 3 favourite/most used apps?
 * Samantha: WhatsApp, Apple Music, Ludo King
+* Malcolm: PocketCasts, Feedly, Spotify